awsdocs/amazon-kendra-developer-guide/doc_source/data-source-web-crawler.md

 ## Web proxy<a name="web-proxy-web-crawler"></a>

 You can use a web proxy to connect to internal websites you want to crawl\.
+The web proxy must be be public facing\.
 Amazon Kendra supports connecting to web proxy servers that are backed by basic authentication or you can connect with no authentication\.
 You provide the host name of the website and the port number\.

 You can provide web proxy credentials using a secret in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)\.
 You use the [ProxyConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_ProxyConfiguration.html) object to provide the website host name and port number, and optionally the secret that stores your web proxy credentials\.
 It is recommended that you regularly refresh or rotate your credentials and secret, and only provide the necessary level of access for your own security\.